Mill Road, Cambridge

-Mill Road is a street in southeast Cambridge, England.
+Mill Road is a two-lane road in southeast Cambridge, England.
 It runs southeast from near to Parker's Piece, at the junction with Gonville Place, East Road, and Parkside.
 It crosses the main railway line and links to the city's ring road (the A1134).
 It passes through the wards of Petersfield and Romsey, which are divided by the railway line.
-It is a busy street containing many independent businesses, churches, a Hindu temple and Cambridge Central Mosque.
+It is a busy road containing many independent businesses, churches, hospital and Cambridge Central Mosque.

 Near the northwestern end to the south in Mortimer Road off Mill Road is Hughes Hall.
 Behind Hughes Hall is Fenner's, the cricket ground of the University of Cambridge, which has hosted first-class cricket since 1848.
 To the north is Anglia Ruskin University, formerly Cambridgeshire College of Arts and Technology (CCAT).

 History

 Mill Road was originally a quiet country lane leading to the southeast out of the city of Cambridge, named after the windmill that stood at what is now the corner of Covent Garden.
 The coming of the railways in the mid-19th century brought about a rapid development of the eastern part of the city after the University of Cambridge repeatedly blocked attempts to build a more central station.
 The population of the Mill Road area was listed as 252 in 1801, 6,651 in 1831, 11,848 in 1861 and 25,091 in 1891.

 Petersfield and Romsey Town, the areas of Mill Road to either side of the railway bridge, developed in markedly different ways.

 Petersfield, to the west of the railway, was originally developed by Gonville and Caius and Corpus Christi colleges (a fact reflected in the naming of the area's streets after college fellows).
-In 1838 the Cambridge Union Workhouse was opened, a building subsequently to become the Mill Road Maternity Hospital and finally a sheltered housing scheme.
+In 1838 the Cambridge Union Workhouse was opened, a building subsequently to become the Mill Road Maternity Hospital and finally Ditchburn Place, a sheltered housing scheme.
+Mill Road Cemetery adjoins the Petersfield part of Mill Road to the north and David Parr House, a preserved terraced house decorated in the Arts and Crafts style, is close to the junction of Mill Road and Gwydir Street.

 Romsey Town, east of the railway, started to be developed after the inclosure acts of the middle 19th century.
 Expansion of the railway network drove the building of housing for railway workers and the majority of the houses were built in the ten years after 1885.

 Historically Petersfield has always been thought of by local residents as being on the 'Gown' side of the town and gown divide, with many of the residents having been employed by the University.
 Romsey, on the other hand, remained predominantly working class with a socialist tradition in its local politics, becoming known locally as 'Red Romsey' or 'Little Russia'.